The nutritional guide to managing PMOS (formerly PCOS) symptoms

 • Regular exercise - both strength training and movement you enjoy

-• Stress management - crucial for adrenal PCOS especially.
+• Stress management - crucial for adrenal PMOS especially.
 To calm the nervous system, consider walking in nature, mindfulness, breathwork, or yoga

 • Circadian rhythm support - regular wake and sleep times, morning light exposure